sklprogs/LanguageTricks/README.md

 ## activity \| activities \| assignment \| drill \| exercise \| problem \| task

 An **exercise** is a teaching procedure that involves controlled, guided or open ended practice of some aspect of language.
-A drill, a cloze activity, a reading comprehension passage can all be regarded as exercises.
+A ***drill***, a cloze
+***activity***, a reading comprehension passage can all be regarded as exercises.

 Main characteristics of exercises:

 - A language exercise is guided and controlled by the teacher.

 - An exercise usually has a restrictive focus on a single language element, and has a linguistic outcome.

 - The focus is usually on a single skill.